Solar Panels in Kilcloon, Co. Meath

 A 4kWp system in Kilcloon typically costs €5,000-€8,000 before grants.
 After the €1,800 SEAI grant and 0% VAT, the net cost is €3,200-€6,200.
 The system generates approximately 3,540 kWh/year, paying for itself in 4-6 years.

-Are solar panels worth it in Kilcloon?
+Do solar panels increase property value in Kilcloon?

 What roof direction is best for solar panels in Kilcloon?